alexander-jiang/RL2048/README.md

   - distribution of actions taken per game
 - implement RL model (Q-learning)

+### Deep Q-learning (DQN)
+starting with a fully connected NN as the value function approximator

+state representation as features:
+272 inputs (16 * 17), one 17-length bit array for each
+of the 16 cells.
+The first bit in each bitarray is set if the corresponding cell has a 2-tile, the second bit if the cell has a 4-tile, and so on (the 17th bit is set if the corresponding cell has a 2^17-tile, the maximum possible tile value on a 4x4 board which spawns 4-tiles at most)

+NN architecture: densely connected (for now) hidden layer 1: 64 units hidden layer 2: 4 units

+approach:
+offline/batch RL, where we play games, then compile training data for the NN (using the predictions of the previous iteration of the NN as the training labels) and update the NN weights

+TODO:
+- implement deep Q-learning with experience replay algorithm from Mnih et al., 2015 (see Algorithm 1)
+  - implement custom loss function in Keras to compute loss of DQN over a minibatch of (s,a,s',r) tuples?
+  - mini batch size? (i.e. sampling randomly from the original training set) how to do this in keras?
+SGD (stochastic gradient descent) optimizer lets you set a batch_size hyperparam but RMSprop is mentioned in the Google Atari Deep RL paper (Mnih et al., 2015)

+- increase the dataset size? (from just 100 games split 80/20 in train/val to something like 1000 or 10000?)
+may need to put this on cloud compute to get this done reasonably quickly how many games needed to play to make a good training set?

 ### Instructions

 Python 3.7
 ```
 conda create --name RL2048 python=3.7
+conda activate RL2048
 pip install -r requirements.txt
 ```